frangio/ERCs/ERCS/eip-xxxx.md

 Any `nonce` value previously unused as a nonce by the signer MUST be accepted.
 A signature MUST be considered invalid if its nonce was previously used.
 It is RECOMMENDED to choose a random nonce for every new signature.

-`deadline` is a timestamp starting at which the signature MUST be rejected.
+`deadline` is a timestamp after which the signature MUST be rejected.

 The meaning of the remaining fields is as specified in the previous section.